-With the news on The Block making a big return to the television, we could not be less than excited.
+With the news on The Block making a big return to the television, we could not be more excited.
 Earlier this year, Channel Nine found the perfect home for this season's contestants: an industrial soap factory in Port Melbourne.
 The building's aged yet Art Deco inspired facade is already a stunner; layers of symmetrical lines create an interesting texture upon the rustic walls.
 The doorway itself appears like a carved sculpture.
 Inside, there's a spacious lobby with revolving doors and a grand staircase with long windows, letting one bask into the view of the city skyline.
-Wood panelling and artisan steel detailing showcase an enigmatic aura against the white canvass.
+Wood paneling and artisan steel detailing showcase an enigmatic aura against the white canvass.

 While we are yet to see what the couples are about to do with their respective apartments, you too can start a project of your own, by hailing your inspiration from the marriage of an Industrial and Art Deco interior.